Skip to content

 This process is not a simple conversion; at each stage, information is discarded and the remaining content is interpreted in a particular direction.

-Information is lost when extracting core business logic from intent into a domain model, when deriving abstractions from that model, and again when writing code.
-The information lost at each step is not merely a matter of reduced precision; more importantly, it structurally narrows the options available later.
+Information is lost when extracting core business logic from intent into a domain model, when converting that model into abstractions, and again when writing the code.
+What matters most about this information loss is not merely that precision degrades, but that each loss narrows the options available afterward.

 And

-once an abstraction is chosen, it constrains every representation that follows.
+once an abstraction is chosen, it constrains every expression that follows.

-If abstraction breakdowns were purely a matter of design quality, they could be solved by having a skilled developer do the design.
-But reality doesn't work that way.
-Even abstractions designed by seasoned developers fall apart over time.
-The reason is that the choice of abstraction itself structurally limits the options available afterward.
+If broken abstractions were a matter of design completeness, skilled developers who design carefully would solve the problem.
+Reality says otherwise.
+Even abstractions designed by skilled developers fall apart over time.
+The reason is that the act of choosing an abstraction constrains the options available afterward.

 Case 1: Repository Pattern and Transaction Boundary

-The intent behind the Repository Pattern is clear: separate data access logic from the domain layer.
-A by-the-book design looks like this.
+The intent of the Repository Pattern is clear: separate data-access logic from the domain layer.
+Designed by the book, it looks like this.

 public interface IOrderRepository